justinhartman/.github/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Patch Pull Request
-about: Use this to submit a PR that includes a patch which fixes a bug.
----

 ## Checklist

-_Confirm you have completed the following actions prior to submitting this patch._
+_Confirm you have completed the following actions prior to submitting this PR._

+ - [ ] There is an existing issue report for this PR.
  - [ ] I have forked this project.
  - [ ] I have created a feature branch.
  - [ ] My changes have been committed.